 Make a Diligence “Clean Room”

-During the due diligence phase before closing, access to and availability of data can have lasting effects on the transaction.
-With too many delays, the deal may lose momentum.
-And if you cannot produce the data a buyer needs, they may begin to lose interest in the deal.
-A “clean room” can help you expedite the process.
-A clean room mans you rely on a third party vendor or specific individuals without conflicts of interest to share data between the parties.
-A clean room not only accelerates due diligence, but can also help with assessing future synergies and cost savings—a key consideration for integration planning.
+During the due diligence phase before closing a deal, having timely access to necessary data is critical.
+Delays can cause the deal to lose momentum.
+If you can’t produce the data a buyer needs, they may begin to lose interest.
+Using a “clean room”, where a neutral third-party vendor or individuals without conflicts of interest share data between the parties, can help you expedite the process.
+This not only accelerates due diligence but can also help with assessing future synergies and cost savings—a key consideration for integration planning.

 Design a Detailed Operating Model for the Value Chain

-You must have a deep and complete understanding of each company’s current people, systems, processes, and assets.
-This is the foundation upon which you will build the new entity, drawing upon the respective strengths of each prior entity.
-The future operating model depends on the type of deal and its goals.
+You must have a deep and complete understanding of both company’s current people, systems, processes, and assets.
+This is the foundation upon which the team will build the new business, leveraging the respective strengths of each original company.
+The changes you make to the operating model depend on the type of deal and its goals.
 A small tuck-in may not require dramatic changes.
 A transformative deal, by contrast, presents the opportunity to implement sweeping reforms that increase value.

-It’s the hidden aspect of every deal, and the one that’s most likely to send the deal awry: culture.
-Changes in corporate demographics, management style, requirements, benefits, and more can be real challenges for your workforce—who will in turn create serious challenges for you.
-The hidden, unstated aspects of the deal—who holds the power, who makes decisions, how employees are treated—are often the most important.
-So be explicit about differences, and find ways to bridge these gaps.
+Culture is an often overlooked element in the deal, and it’s the one that’s most likely to send the deal awry.
+Shifts in corporate demographics, management style, requirements, benefits, and more can be real challenges for your workforce—which in turn can create serious challenges for the business.
+The unspoken dynamics—who holds the power, who makes decisions, and how employees are treated—carry immense weight.
+So, acknowledge these differences openly and find ways to bridge these gaps.